-The Quick Quarter Ruler is the perfectly named quilting tool used by quilters to quickly and accurately mark quarter inch stitching lines for half- and quarter-square triangle units.
+The Quick Quarter Ruler is the well-named quilting tool used by quilters to quickly and accurately mark quarter inch stitching lines for half- and quarter-square triangle units, along with Flying Geese.

-Since quarter square triangles are nothing but 2 pair of HSTs, you can use it to mark Quick Pieced Quarter Square Triangles.
+Since quarter square triangles are nothing but 2 pair of HSTs, you can use it to mark Quick Pieced Quarter Square Triangles, too.

 Last but not least—use it, too, for our Four at a Time, No-Waste Flying Geese units.

 (Click on any of the preceding underlined techniques for more information on that particular method.)

 Here is a comparison of the two marking techniques:

 To mark both lines with a standard quilt ruler, you